MANAS: Multi-Agent Neural Architecture Search: Adversarial Implementations

+Using this sampling strategy, EXP3 \cite{auer2002nonstochastic} is run for each agent in parallel.
+If the regret of each agent is computed by considering the rest of the agent as fixed, then each agent has regret $\mathcal{O}\left(\sqrt{TK\log K}\right)$ which sums over agents to $\mathcal{O}\left(N\sqrt{TK\log K}\right)$.
+The proof is given in Appendix \ref{app:theoryLZ}

-\textbf{Comments on credit assignment.} Our MA formulation provides a gradient-free, credit assignment strategy.
-Gradient methods are more susceptible to bad initialisation and can get trapped in local minima more easily than our approach, which, not only explores more widely the search space, but makes this search in an optimal way, given by the multi-armed bandit/multi-agent framework.
+\paragraph{On credit assignment.} Our MA formulation provides a gradient-free, credit assignment strategy.
+Gradient methods are more susceptible to bad initialisation and can get trapped in local minima more easily than our approach, which, not only explores more widely the search space, but makes this search optimally according to multi-armed bandit derived regret minimization.
 Concretely, MANAS can easily escape from local minima as the reward is scaled by the probability of selecting an action (Eq.~\ref{eq:MANAS_credit}).
 Thus, the algorithm has a higher chance of revising its estimate of the quality of a solution based on new evidence.
 This is important as one-shot methods (such as MANAS and DARTS) change the network---and thus the environment---throughout the search process.
-Put differently, MANAS' optimal exploration-exploitation allows the algorithm to move away from 'good' solutions towards 'very good' solutions that do not live in the former's proximity; in contrast, gradient methods will tend to stay in the vicinity of a 'good' discovered solution.
+Put differently, MANAS' optimal exploration-exploitation allows the algorithm to move away from `good' solutions towards `very good' solutions that do not live in the former's proximity; in contrast, gradient methods will tend to stay in the vicinity of a `good' discovered solution.